aderbalfarias/snippet/Out of Context/TechnicalInterview.md

 - The using statement defines a scope at the end of which an object will be disposed.
 - The using directive creates an alias for a namespace or imports types defined in other namespaces.
 - The using static directive imports the members of a single ```class```.

+#### Explain the keyword `new`?
+- Creating Objects: The most common use of the `new` keyword is for creating instances of classes.
+- Overriding Members: The `new` keyword can be used to explicitly hide or shadow a member (method, property, or event) from the base class.
+By using the `new` keyword, you indicate that you intentionally want to provide a new implementation for the member, and you are aware of the potential name clash.
+- Explicit Interface Implementation: When a class implements an interface, it is possible that the class already has a member with the same signature as the interface member.
+In such cases, the `new` keyword is used to explicitly implement the interface member.
+- Creating Arrays: The `new` keyword is used to create an array of elements in C#.
+- Creating Instances of Anonymous Types.

 #### Explain the keyword ```unsafe```?
 The ```unsafe``` keyword denotes an unsafe context, which is required for any operation involving pointers.
 You can use the ```unsafe``` modifier in the declaration of a type or a member.
 The entire textual extent of the type or member is therefore considered an unsafe context